MichaelELeonard/Tableau-Challenge/README.md

 <br>

 ## Data Preparation
 To prepare the data for analysis, the May, June & July data files for 2023 were downloaded from [Citi Bike Data](https://www.citibikenyc.com/system-data).
-Each table was imported into a Pandas DataFrame for cleaning and the three DataFrames were joined for analysis.
+Each table was imported into a DataFrame for cleaning and the three DataFrames were joined for analysis.

 <br>